chopraapooja/telegram-notifier/README.md

 # GoCD build status notifier
-This is GoCD's Notification plugin that updates build status (failed builds only) on Gitter.
+This is GoCD's Notification plugin that updates build status (failed builds only) on Telegram.

 ## Requirements
 This needs GoCD >= v15.x which is due release as of writing.